Small groups — max 12 people · Usually books 3–4 days in advance

 ★★★★★

-"Tzu Hang led our group through trails I couldn't find on any map.
-We saw three water buffalo cross the river at Ban Ho and ate lunch in a house that's been in the same H'mong family for four generations.
+"Our guide led us through trails I couldn't find on any map.
+We saw water buffalo crossing the fields near Hang Da and ate lunch in a house that's been in the same H'mong family for four generations.
+The view of Fansipan above the sea of clouds on the first morning was unreal.
 This is the real Sapa."

 Posted on Airbnb